stevenaleung/fourier_series_art/README.md

 ## Setup
 1. Clone the repo
 2. Install dependencies using pip
-3. [Optional] Install FFmpeg and ImageMagick (if you want to save the animations)
-4. Create a csv file that contains x, y coordinates for each point in the image
+3. Create a csv file that contains x, y coordinates for each point in the image

 ### Create the coordinates csv file
 1. Import the image into Inkscape
 2. Use Extensions > Modify Path > Add Nodes to increase sampling rate along the path